The Common Cold – Does Dairy Increase Phlegm?

-A common cold infection often produces thick phlegm.
+The Common Cold - Does Dairy Increase Phlegm? from Millennium Medical Care Herndon in Herndon, VAA common cold infection often produces thick phlegm.
 This discharge is sticky and thick.
 The increase in phlegm production often results in more coughing and difficulty of breathing.
 Some say that consuming dairy products can increase phlegm production.
 If you want to know if dairy does increase phlegm production during a common cold infection, here are the details.

 A trick of the senses